Kill the Fisheries Amendment Bill!

 No. The amendment to remove commercial minimum size limits for nine finfish species including snapper, tarakihi, and trevally still remains in the Fisheries Amendment Bill.
 The Prime Minister publicly stated on March 25th 2026, that National would consider removing this amendment at the Select Committee stage.How can I help Kill the Fisheries Amendment Bill?

 Speak up.
-Oppose the Bill by making a submission by 29 April 2026.
+Oppose the Bill by making a submission by 6 May 2026.
+The original deadline of 29 April has now been extended.
 Click here to build your submission using LegaSea’s online template.
 Then go tell your friends and family to submit.
-Tell them this will be one of the most important things they do before the November election.
-The Amendment Bill has passed its […]Supporting information:
+Tell them this will be one of the most important things they do before […]Supporting information:

 Media Releases